 Each year nearly 3,000 students with their families and teachers gather at the University of Maryland, College Park for the week-long National Contest.
 They come from all fifty United States, the District of Columbia, Guam, American Samoa, the Northern Mariana Islands, Department of Defense Schools in the Atlantic, and international schools in China, Korea, and elsewhere (NHD International).
 The excitement can be felt across the campus.

-The 2026 National Contest
+The 2027 National Contest

-June 14–18, 2026, University of Maryland, College Park
+June 13–17, 2027, University of Maryland, College Park

 The NHD National Contest kicks off with a Welcome Ceremony to greet students and celebrate their hard work.
 Students then compete over several days in preliminary and final rounds.
 Watch the recorded 2025 Welcome Ceremony on YouTube.

 The Awards Ceremony on the final day opens with a Parade of Affiliates, where students from every affiliate marched and showed off their local pride, much like during the Olympics.
-Watch the recorded 2025 Awards Ceremony at nhd.org/awards-ceremony.
+Watch the recorded 2026 Awards Ceremony at nhd.org/awards-ceremony.

-Beyond the NHD National Contest, students visit Washington, D.C., where they can explore museums and other historical sites to learn abouttopics for the upcoming year’s theme.
+Beyond the NHD National Contest, students visit Washington, D.C., where they can explore museums and other historical sites to learn about topics for the upcoming year’s theme.

 Student and teacher registration for the National Contest will open on April 15 at 12:00 p.m.
-ET and close on Tuesday, May 19, 2026, at 11:59 p.m.
+ET and closed on Tuesday, May 19, 2026, at 11:59 p.m.
 ET.
 Continue to check this page for additional National Contest information (registration instructions, shipping to the contest, travel information, parking at UMD, and more).

 Registration Fees